learn-better-explory/Learnbetter.Backend/README.md

 (Every path starts with /api/v1)

 ## /register (POST)
-This api endpoint is for registering new users.
-A client has to send a POST request with the user data fromatted like:
+This endpoint is for registering new users.
+The data should be formated like:
 ```
 {
     "username": "Example",